pivotal/docs-tap/app-sso/about.hbs.md

 ## How this documentation is organized

-The AppSSO component documentation consists of the following sections that relate to what you are want to achieve:
+The AppSSO component documentation consists of the following sections that relate to what you want to achieve:

+- [How-to guides](how-to-guides/index.hbs.md): To find a set of steps to solve a specific problem.
 - [Tutorials](tutorials/index.hbs.md): To learn through following examples acting as a certain user persona.
-- [How-to guides](how-to-guides/index.hbs.md): To find a set of steps to solve a specific problem.
 - [Concepts](concepts/index.hbs.md): To gain a deeper understanding of AppSSO.
 - [Reference](reference/index.hbs.md): To find specific information such as AppSSO's APIs.